cshadd/fetch-bot/README.md

     - x1 Raspberry Pi Case Kit

 ### Hardware Assembly
 Great care is needed to assemble this robot.
 We specifically chose these parts for our robot but it is up to you to decide which ones you will use.
 ```
 1. Assemble the chassis with the...
 ```

 ### Why Raspberry Pi and Arduino Uno?
 Let's face it.
 In our day and age of the 21st century, we want lightweight mobile systems for robots.
 The Pi and Uno is perfect for it.
 We cannot stress enough about the power of the Pi and Uno.
-The features on the Pi contains preinstalled software such as ``git``.
-It is easy to setup and use as it is virtually a computer itself.
+The features on the Pi contains preinstalled software such as ``git``.It is easy to setup and use as it is virtually a computer itself.
 We built this robot specifically on the Pi and Uno but made it as modular as possible to accommodate other systems.
 If you want to use a full tower as a robot brain, go ahead.
 But the Pi and Uno is much simpler.
 Proceeding forward, we will be specifically talking about the Pi and Uno unless otherwise.
 The system and Bash command lines will rely on the Pi.

 ### Software Dependencies
 * Recommended (Raspberry Pi):